marcvredenbregt/Mpluz-assignment/README.md

 ### Intro

-This typescript codebase is a console application to simulate a Nexxis OR.
-It works with a router, encoders and decoders.
-The encoders have video inputs wich can be routed to a decoder which has outputs.
-For this to happen the encoder must have a video signal on the input and the decoder must have a destination connected to an output (e.g. monitor).
+This TypeScript codebase is a console application to simulate a Nexxis OR.
+It works with a router, encoders, and decoders.
+The encoders have video inputs which can be routed to a decoder which has outputs.
+For this to happen, the encoder must have a video signal on the input, and the decoder must have a destination connected to an output (e.g., monitor).

 ### Details